dbp/website/essays/2018-01-01-home-backups.markdown

     _shouldn't_ be acceptable for backup software, but...)

     I next tried a newer option, [restic](https://github.com/restic/restic).
-    This also had the same problem, though it wasn't even able to make a backup (though that was probably a good thing, as I wasted less time!).
-They are aware of it (see,
-    e.g., [this issue](https://github.com/restic/restic/issues/450), so maybe at
+    This has a more efficient backup format, but also had the same problem of running out of memory, though it wasn't even able to make a backup (though that was probably a good thing, as I wasted less time!).
+They are aware of it (see, e.g., [this issue](https://github.com/restic/restic/issues/450), so
-    some point it'll be an option, but that issue is almost two years old so ho hum...).
+    maybe at some point it'll be an option, but that issue is almost two years old so ho hum...).

     So finally I went with the bizarrely sort-of-but-not-really open-source option, Duplicacy.
 I found other people talking about running it on a